Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 Home remedies:

-• drink the juice of green tops of potatoes with a daily increase in the dose until the volume of juice reaches half a glass;
+• drink green potato tops juice with a daily increase in dose until the volume of juice reaches half a glass;

 • applying pieces of pre-boiled potatoes to the chest.